themesberg/flowbite-svelte/src/routes/pages/about.md

 <Htwo label="Flowbite Svelte" />

-<p class="dark:text-white w-full text-lg py-2"><a href="/">Flowbite-Svelte</a> is an unofficial Flowbite component library for Svelte.
+<p class="dark:text-white w-full text-lg py-2"><a href="/">Flowbite-Svelte</a> is an official Flowbite component library for Svelte.
 All interactivities are handled by Svelte.
 </p>